LGBTQIA+ Ministries

 Chaplaincy

 Establish a presence at Pride events as a ministry of chaplaincy and inclusion.
 Offer pastoral resources to transgender and nonbinary individuals and their families navigating faith and identity.
-Also provide spiritual and emotional support to LGBTQ+ individuals, particularly those affected by discrimination, harassment, and violence.
+Also provide spiritual and emotional support to LGBTQIA+ individuals, particularly those affected by discrimination, harassment, and violence.

 Evangelism & Outreach